- Brand management is the process of managing your brand so that it resonates with your audience.

 In other words, as long as Apple was challenging the status quo, they could create music listening devices and ecosystems, or they could take on the entire legacy cell phone industry.

 If your brand stands for something, it enables your organization to innovate within that sphere.

-In other words, brand management can be used to drive growth.
-Sometimes, very serious growth at that.
+In other words, brand management can be used to drive serious organic growth.

 A core aspect of brand management is upholding the defined brand.
 This includes the following types of brand elements:

 What’s your mission?
 What are you ultimately trying to achieve?
 What is your North Star?